To understand what an African philosophy of education is and why it’s so important, consider the role that universities should play in any society.

 Simply put, an African philosophy of education is a way of asking questions about education in Africa.
 It allows education students to search for meanings that relate to their chosen field.

-Many of the continent’s political dictatorships could be avoided if citizens were encouraged to question and disagree.
 An African philosophy of education offers a discourse to address the continent’s many problems.
 These include famine, hunger, poverty, abuse, violence and exclusion of the other.
 One of Africa’s most common and major dilemmas offers a useful way to illustrate the approach I’m describing: the prevalence of military dictatorships.
 A student of African philosophy of education would ask how military rule affects education.
 How might education, in turn, address the restrictions of a military challenge?

 When the military is in charge, a country’s institutions of learning are expected to toe the line.
 Coercion and control are the order of the day.
 There is no room for dissent and democratic engagement.
 How, if at all, should an African university respond to a society that is under military rule?
 When students are taught to deliberate – to talk back to others and to listen to them – they would be serious practitioners of an African philosophy of education.
 Such students would not only willingly engage with others and their differences, but also be prepared to listen to dissenting views.